kingdeorayom/serking.dev/src/assets/markdown/works/barangay-malaban.md

 &nbsp;

 <span className="page__content">
-This project is developed during my 3rd year in college and is a requirement for one of my subjects for the course.
+This project is developed during my third year in college and is a requirement for one of my subjects for the course.
 It is a simple CRUD application for the residents of Barangay Malaban in Biñan, Laguna.

 This is the first-ever system project that I worked on, and I managed to develop this system project all by myself without having prior knowledge to software development.